Comestibles and satiation

 - Certain spells and effects can directly generate chunks without wasting turns butchering.
 Most useful is Animate Skeleton, which is very easy to cast and leaves chunks from any zombifiable monster with a skeleton, i.e. most living, corpse-leaving monsters other than insects.
 Other effects that can leave chunks include the beam from a wand of disintegration, the high-level Conjurations spell Orb of Destruction, and the aftereffects of Inner Flame.

-Prior to 0.17, there were poisonous chunks you could eat if you were resistant to poison.
-There were also putrefying chunks.
+- Prior to 0.17, Zin's Vitalisation ability would give you small amounts of nutrition (but never past Full).
+Also there were poisonous chunks, which you could eat if you were resistant to poison, and putrefying chunks.
 They have been all merged into 'inedible chunks'.

 - Prior to 0.16, chunks would turn into rotten chunks before rotting away completely.
 Potions of coagulated blood were also removed.

 - Prior to 0.15, some monsters would produce contaminated chunks, which provided less nutrition than clean chunks.
 This version condensed fruits and vegetables into the universal "fruit" item, and several other food items were removed (ambrosia, honeycomb, cheese, sausage, and sultanas).
 Royal jellies also had their potion of restore abilities effect removed.

 - Prior to 0.13, contaminated chunks occasionally caused nausea and offered less satiation.